phetsims/center-and-variability/doc/implementation-notes.md

 This simulation makes use of a model-view transform to map model coordinates (horizontally: meters, vertically: number of data points) to view coordinates in the soccer area [CAVScreenView.ts](https://github.com/phetsims/center-and-variability/blob/main/js/common/view/CAVScreenView.ts), and in the charts which are shown in the accordion box and info dialogs.
-The plotNode model-view transform can be found in [CAVConstants.ts](../js/common/CAVConstants.ts).
+The plotNode model-view transform (`PLOT_NODE_TRANSFORM`) can be found in [CAVConstants.ts](../js/common/CAVConstants.ts).

 ### Query Parameters